-The climate is continental; air temperature varies from -40°C in the winter to +40°C in the summer.
 The landscape includes all natural zones common for the northern hemisphere, except the tropics.
 The republic is one of the 20 countries with the richest water resources in the world.

 By its administrative and territorial system the Kyrgyz Republic belongs to unitary states and consists of 7 oblasts (Regions), (Chui, Issyk-Kul, Talas, Naryn, Jalalabat, Osh and Batken) and 2 cities of national status (Bishkek and Osh).
 The capital of the Kyrgyz Republic is Bishkek.